Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Cam Van (pharmacist, working in District 5, Ho Chi Minh City)

 When meeting clients in person, Mr. Phuoc has to take his children along.
-When customers see a father with two children, they immediately understand the summer story.
+When customers see a father with his two children, they immediately understand the summer story.
 When the office has a meeting, Mr. Phuoc also has to take his two children there, find a corner in the office for them to sit and read books, color, and wait for their father to finish the meeting before taking them home.
 "Everyone with young children has rarely experienced the situation of having to bring their children to work like this," the 8X father expressed.

 Only when I see my children do I understand the teacher's feelings.

-Ms. Cam Van (42 years old, a pharmacist working at a pharmacy in District 5, Ho Chi Minh City) is counting down the days until June 17 - when her child's kindergarten in District 5 will start summer care.
+Ms. Cam Van (42 years old, pharmacist working at a pharmacy in District 5, Ho Chi Minh City) is counting down the days until June 17 - when her child's kindergarten in District 5 will start summer care.

 The older child is in 4th grade, the youngest is only 4 years old.
 For the past 3 weeks, Cam Van and her husband have been taking turns looking after their children.
 Her husband works from home and takes care of the children from morning until 12:30 noon.
-Then, when it is time for him to work in the afternoon, he needs to move, he takes the two children to his wife's pharmacy, she sells goods and takes care of the children until late afternoon.
+Then, when it is time for him to work in the afternoon and needs to move, he takes the two children to his wife's pharmacy, and she sells goods and takes care of the children until late afternoon.

 Mùa hè trẻ nghỉ học: Phụ huynh quay cuồng tìm chỗ gửi con- Ảnh 2.